Psychonnect presents an enthralling session on 'Mental well-being in the new normal' - NewsX

 Psychonnect recently presented a thought-provoking panel discussion on ‘Mental well-being in the new normal’ on NewsX.
 The discussion revolved around dealing with mental health, building resilience in the new normal, overcoming insomnia, and how an organization like Psychonnect is leading the way towards maintaining one’s mental well-being in a post-pandemic world.

-The discussion was joined by Divya Ganguly Mallick, Senior Academic and psychotherapist based in the UK, co-founder of Psychonnect; Professor Michael Gradisar, director of wink sleep online which is a website dedicated to sleep education and Professor Amanda Kirby, CEO of ‘Do-it solutions’ and is also an academic who holds expertise in neurodiversity.
+The discussion was joined by Diya Ganguly Mallick, Senior Academic and psychotherapist based in the UK, Co-founder of Psychonnect; Professor Michael Gradisar, Director of WINK sleep online which is a website dedicated to sleep education and Professor Amanda Kirby, CEO of ‘Do-it solutions’ and academic who holds expertise in neurodiversity.

 Taking the conversation ahead, Professor Michael talked about how every individual reacts differently to certain changes and how seeking help in the early stages can help one tackle anxiety and severe depression.
 Professor Michael said, ”I think a lot of people have realised that when it comes to sleep, especially when you sacrifice some of your sleep, you start to notice that you don’t feel the same way and probably one of the first things you notice when you go through a bad sleep considering the situation has been the same for a few nights in the row, you start to have less of an appetite.
 Studies have shown that when people are sleep-restricted, they are always in a bad mood and are unnecessarily intolerant towards having personal interactions.”